Fall 2018 Enrollment

 - Ranked 26th: DNP program by US News and World Report

-- Topics of funded programs of research include cardiovascular disease, tobacco control policy, diabetes, cancer, agricultural heath, health disparities, maternal-child health, chronic pain, acute injuries and mental health.
+- Topics of funded programs of research include substance use disorders, environmental health policy, cardiovascular disease, tobacco control policy, diabetes, cancer, agricultural heath, health disparities, maternal-child health, chronic pain, and mental health.

 - Research faculty members submit an average of 3 grants and 6 databased publications and presentations each year.